aalamri-stat6250/course-questions-wiki/week-09/README.md

 - Question (mcardoso3-stat6250):  What is the limit to the number of observations that can be in a DO LOOP statemet?
 - Question (lzhao4−stat6250): How to count and store the number of iterations in the DO loop?
 - Question (cyuan10-stat6250): Are increments always necessary and what if you want to do a loop where the iteration is not based on a numeric variable?
+- Question (aalamri−stat6250): What do the number of obsevations depond on when using the "OUTPUT" statement with the DO loop?
+- Answer (aalamri−stat6250): It depends on the number of times the "OUTPUT" statement executes.